Set up bookable resources in Dynamics 365 Field Service

 - Warehouse: this connects a field technician to a warehouse (typically the truck) to consume inventory on work orders.

 In Field Service v8.2+, latitude and longitude fields exist on the bookable resource entity and are populated with the latest location coordinates from the Field Service Mobile app.
-Note that fields may need to be added to the bookable resource form.
-See our topic on enabling location tracking for more details.
+Fields may need to be added to the bookable resource form.
+For more information, see the article on enabling location tracking.

 Add characteristics, territories, and categories